JSsixtyfour/smashremix/readme.md

  - Lasts 20 seconds.
 #### Pitfall
  - Throwable.
 Can be planted, similar to a proximity mine.
 When stepped on, buries a player in the ground.
+#### Golden Gun
+ - A powerful, single-shot weapon.
+Similar to the RayGun.
+TOP SECRET.

 ### Tripping
 - If enabled, characters will randomly trip when dashing or running.

 #### Toggle Name: Tripping

+### Footstool Jumping
+- If enabled, you can jump off characters heads!

+#### Toggle Name: Footstool Jumping

+### Air Dodging
+- If enabled, fighters can air dodge to evade attacks!
+Also has an Air-Dashing mode.

+#### Toggle Name: Air Dodging

+### Jab Locking
+- If enabled, you can jab-lock your opponents

+#### Toggle Name: Jab Locking

+### Edge C-Jumping
+- If enabled, you can press one of the C-Buttons to jump up while hanging from a ledge.

+#### Toggle Name: Edge C-Jumping

+### Perfect Shielding
+- If enabled, you can perform perfect/power shielding against your opponents attacks.

+#### Toggle Name: Perfect Shielding

+### Spot Dodging
+- If enabled, you can dodge opponents attacks while grounded with Z/R + Down.

+#### Toggle Name: Spot Dodging

+### Fast Fall Aerials
+- If enabled, you can input a fast fall while doing an aerial attack.

+#### Toggle Name: Fast Fall Aerials

+### Ledge Trumping
+- If enabled, you can grab a ledge even if another fighter is already holding onto it.

+#### Toggle Name: Ledge Trumping

+### Wall Teching
+- If enabled, fighters can tech off walls and ceilings too.

+#### Toggle Name: Wall Teching

 ## Customization
 ### Costume Selection Improvements